 In the frequency domain, this delay in the DUT output signal corresponds to a phase shift that increases linearly with frequency.
-In the RC-filter example, the true phase shift is virtually zero at frequencies much higher than the cutoff frequency.
-You can therefore compute the excess phase due to the signal delay from the measured phase and the expected (zero) phase.
+In our RC-filter example, we know that the true phase shift is virtually zero at frequencies much higher than the cutoff frequency.
+The excess phase due to the signal delay can therefore be computed from the measured phase and the expected (zero) phase.
+By specifying the frequency range where phase is expected to be zero (e.g 5-20 kHz), the following command removes the excess phase, leaving only the phase response of the RC filter (the so called minimum phase, Fig. 2):

-By specifying the frequency range where phase is expected to be zero (e.g., 5-20kHz), the following command removes the excess phase, leaving only the phase response of the RC filter (the socalled minimum phase, Fig. 2):
+'''

-phase = mataa\phase\remove\trend (phase,f,5000,20000);
+phase = mataa_phase_remove_trend(phase, f, 5000, 20000);

-As an alternative, MATAA also allows
+'''

-using the Hilbert transform to determine the minimum phase from the magnitude of the frequency response.
+As an alternative, MATAA also allows using the Hilbert transform to determine the minimum phase from the magnitude of the frequency response.